pedrojunqueira/da-100/README.md

 	- A typical bar or column chart visual in Power BI relates two data points: a measure and a dimension.
 A histogram differs slightly from a standard bar chart in that it only visualizes a single data point.
 	- To represent a histogram create a new grouping for the x-axis.
 	- To create a group click in the fields pane on the field you want to create the group.
 		- For histogram grouping pick bin
-		- Define the min and max value
+		- Define the type of bin (Number of Bins)
 		- Define the number of bins
+		- THe min max are gray out (defined automatically)
 		- Then on the visual (clustered bar) drag the new group to the axis

 - Top N analysis